sajibhn/flokq-test/README.md

 # Group Chat web app

-This is an ecommerce website where people can add products, delete products.
+An group chat application where user can talk about the favourite things.

 ## Live Preview